go-bongo/bongo/README.md

 fmt.Println(isNew, modifiedFields) // false, []
 ```

+### Diff-tracking Session
+If you are going to be checking more than one field, you should instantiate a new `DiffTrackingSession` with `diffTracker.NewSession(useBsonTags bool)`.
+This will load the changed fields into the session.
+Otherwise with each call to `diffTracker.Modified()`, it will have to recalculate the changed fields.

 ## Cascade Save/Delete
 Bongo supports cascading portions of documents to related documents and the subsequent cleanup upon deletion.
 For example, if you have a `Team` collection, and each team has an array of `Players`, you can cascade a player's first name and last name to his or her `team.Players` array on save, and remove that element in the array if you delete the player.